Chocolate balayage is the delicious-sounding hair technique that lackluster brunettes need to know about.

 The solution?
 Bringing some lighter tones into the mix, using balayage hair to create brown hair with blonde highlights.
 “Chocolate balayage is a beautiful way to enhance an existing brunette hair tone while still keeping a natural look, which is very on trend right now,” says Sophia Martin, Color Technician at Trevor Sorbie Covent Garden.

 Our hair is meant to be in different tones.
 When you think that hair grows (on average) at a rate of half an inch per month, then the tips of your shoulder-length hair are at least two years old.
 They will have seen more sunshine and been exposed to more pollution than those shiny new hairs at the root - and chocolate balayage is the perfect way to mimic and enhance this natural shade graduation.

 What is chocolate balayage?

 Unless you’ve been swerving the salon for years, we’re assuming you’ve probably heard of balayage.
 For those in need of a quick refresher, the word balayage is French for “to sweep” and refers to an application technique where highlights are painted free-hand onto the hair.
 Now onto highlights vs balayage – unlike traditional highlights which start at the root, balayage is concentrated on the mid-lengths and ends.
 It’s also less precise, for a softer and more natural finish.

-The chocolate part of chocolate balayage refers to the shade, which will be a warm blend of rich coffee and chestnut tones.
-“Chocolate balayage is an easy-to-wear, warm-toned brunette that can be tweaked to suit many different complexions – which makes it naturally very popular,” says Tyler Moore (opens in new tab), Expert Stylist at Live True.
+The chocolate part of chocolate balayage refers to the shade, which will be a warm blend of rich coffee hair colors and chestnut tones.
+“Chocolate balayage is an easy-to-wear, warm-toned brunette that can be tweaked to suit many different complexions – which makes it naturally very popular,” says Tyler Moore, Expert Stylist at Live True.
 “These darker shades can make your hair look shinier, and the dimensional tones add movement and depth to the hair.”
 Gorgeous.

 What is the best balayage color for brown hair?